 Big data is reshaping business.
 This is particularly the case in the airline industry, where on numerous occasions a big data case study has proven the industry is evolving.

 However, many airlines are not taking full advantage of the data they have.
 With an enormous reservoir of data at their disposal, big data technology can transform the way airlines do business.
 By prioritizing data collection and analysis, even small airlines can respond to customer demands and market trends with precision and agility.
-So how are airlines benefiting from big data?
-Here, discover 5 inspiring case studies.
+So how are major airlines benefiting from big data?
+Here, we introduce how data can enhance airline operations and discuss five inspiring case studies.

 1. Encourage loyalty: United Airlines